perez987/DownloadFullInstaller/README.md

 ### Extras

 - Copy the download URL for a given installer pkg from the context menu.

-- Change the seed program in the Preferences window.
+- Change the seed program in the Preferences dropdown menu.
+- Create the installer without leaving the application.

 ### Questions